{{ result.summary.heading }}

 Worked Examples:

-A release branch paste with feat(api): add retry envelope, fix: handle null coupon, and docs(readme): document cache flags should show passing rows in Message Ledger.
-Release Impact separates the first as Minor, the second as Patch, and the documentation change as None.
+A copied log containing feat(api): add retry envelope, fix: handle null coupon, and docs(readme): document cache flags should produce passing rows under the recommended profile.
+The release-impact view should label them Minor, Patch, and None.

-A full message block with perf(search)!: replace fuzzy index, a blank line, and BREAKING CHANGE: fuzzy search index now requires a rebuild step should be read as Major.
-Under Strict release gate, a similar message with only the bang or only the footer fails the paired marker rule until both markers are present.
+A full message block with perf(search)!: replace fuzzy index, a blank line, and BREAKING CHANGE: fuzzy search index now requires a rebuild step should read as Major.
+Under the strict profile, using only the bang or only the footer creates a breaking-marker-pair error.

 FAQ:

-The active profile may be stricter than the base Conventional Commits shape.
-Open Rule Findings and check whether the issue is the type list, type case, header trim, empty subject, malformed breaking footer, or paired breaking marker rule.
+The selected profile may be stricter than the base Conventional Commits shape.
+Check Rule Findings for type case, allowed type list, header spacing, missing subject, malformed breaking footer, or strict breaking-marker pairing.

-Use full message blocks when body or footer text matters.
-Separate commits with a line containing only --- so a BREAKING CHANGE: footer stays attached to the right header.
+Use full blocks when body or footer text matters, especially for breaking-change footers.
+Separate commits with a line containing only --- so each footer stays attached to the correct header.

-Why is a warning still assigned a release impact?
+Why can a warning still have release impact?

-Warnings do not block parsing.
-A long feat header can still show Minor, but the warning should be reviewed before the message is used in a release process.
+Warnings do not make the message invalid.
+A long feat header can still map to Minor, but the warning tells you to review or clean up the message before release.

 Glossary: